stalkrbeardedler18/code-simplicity-checker/CONTRIBUTING.md

 5. Push your branch to your fork.
 6. Submit a pull request detailing your changes.

+## Reporting Issues
+If you encounter any bugs or have suggestions for improvements, please report them by creating a new issue in this repository.
+When reporting an issue, provide as much detail as possible to help us understand and address the problem effectively.

 Thank you for helping improve Code Simplicity Checker!